Sign In / Sign Out

 Students must complete one three-credit course in each category:

-The remaining nine hours (three courses) should be chosen in consultation with the student's faculty advisor within one of four emphases to complement the professional needs of the student completing the certificate.
+The remaining nine hours (three courses) should be chosen in consultation with the certificate advisor within one of four emphases to complement the student's professional needs.
 The following courses are sample electives:

 Natural language processing